 Of key importance for some areas of the United Kingdom is its frost resistance and being self fertile menas only one apple tree is required for a relaible crop of apples.
 One of the heaviest yielding varieties we are able to offer and the Red Falstaff crop may be easily stored over the winter period.

 Well suited for patio container growing.
 Considered disease resistant and by this we don't mean will never catch chicken pox, it is actually resistant to many apple tree diseases compared to its apple colleagues.
-As it yields a lot of fruit, it follows that it bears a lot of flowers and these of course attract more wildlife to your garden.
+As it yields a lot of fruit, it follows that it bears a lot of flowers and these of course attract more wildlife to your garden and act as pollinators.

 We highly recommend this variety.